-As Special Assistant Auditors for the Auditor General, we have audited the accompanying basic financial statements of the Illinois State Toll Highway Authority, a component unit of the State of Illinois, as of and for the year ended December 31, 2010, as listed in the table of contents.
+As Special Assistant Auditors for the Auditor General, we have audited the accompanying basic financial statements of the Illinois State Toll Highway Authority (Tollway), a component unit of the State of Illinois, as of and for the year ended December 31, 2010, as listed in the table of contents.
 These basic financial statements are the responsibility of the Illinois State Toll Highway Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
 The prior year partial comparative information has been derived from the Tollway's 2009 financial statements and, in our report dated August 16, 2010, we expressed an unqualified opinion on those financial statements.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.